To download a PDF of the full Program Guidelines, Click Here

 - Not-for-profit organizations are not eligible to apply.

-- Business owners who are: (1) employees and Steering Committee board members past and present of the New Economy Initiative (NEI), Detroit Economic Growth Corporation (DEGC), Michigan Community Resources (MCR), or the Community Foundation for Southeast Michigan (CFSEM); (2) current contractors affiliated with The New Economy Initiative and or the NEIdeas program; (3) current NEIdeas Jurors; (4) spouses and dependents of (a) employees and board members of NEI, DEGC, MCR and CFSEM; (b) current contractors affiliated with the NEIdeas program; and (c) current NEIdeas Jurors; (5) employees of NEI grantee organizations; (6) NEIdeas Trustees and Ambassadors; and (7) past NEIdeas Winners are not eligible to apply.
+- Business owners who are: (1) employees and Steering Committee board members past and present of the New Economy Initiative (NEI), Detroit Economic Growth Corporation (DEGC), and the Community Foundation for Southeast Michigan (CFSEM); (2) current contractors affiliated with The New Economy Initiative and or the NEIdeas program; (3) current NEIdeas Jurors; (4) spouses and dependents of (a) employees and board members of NEI, DEGC, and CFSEM; (b) current contractors affiliated with the NEIdeas program; and (c) current NEIdeas Jurors; (5) employees of NEI grantee organizations; (6) NEIdeas Trustees and Ambassadors; and (7) past NEIdeas Winners are not eligible.

 Building A Strong Application